 Seeing the fear in her face as she rolled up the window and backed away, my hands trembled as I open her tucked, not sealed, envelope with my name and the letter inside.
-As I read the words, knives cut me to pieces, and I twisted my legs around each other to ease the pain.
-I don’t even want to recall those words, but I remember when I finished and looked up into space, I remembered an ancient song called In Your Letter and the one key phrase that was now repeating in my mind… “You coulda said it better.”
+As I read the words, knives cut me to pieces.
+I sat and twisted my legs around each other to ease the pain.
+I don’t even want to recall those words, but I remember when I finished and looked up into space, I recalled an ancient song called In Your Letter and the one key phrase that was now repeating in my mind, “You coulda said it better.”
 She sure as hell could have.
-I had felt distancing from her, but I thought it was the hustle of the season, and in my burning feelings for her, I chose to ignore the obvious.
-No way to ignore this.
+I’d felt distancing from her, but I thought it was the hustle of the season, and in my burning feelings for her, I chose to ignore the obvious—no way to miss this.

-“Nine,” Larry the MC had counted on his way to zero and welcoming a new year.
+“Nine,” Larry the MC was on his way to zero and welcoming a new year.

 Nine days ago, my dreams were a thousand feet at the bottom of the ocean.
-Forever drowned.
+Emotions drowned.
 I was numb.
 Everything a watery grave.

 “Eight,” resounded around the room, and everyone was counting down with him.
 Hopping up and down, holding hands and other body parts, about to enjoy the massive lingering kiss of the New Year coming in seconds.

-It rained all day Christmas Eve, and it was a fitting atmosphere for my spirits.
-Disaster three days ago and the agony was worse, not easing with time passing.
-I tracked mud on mom’s carpet, and instead of the scolding I’d expected, she told me to go ahead and she’d clean it up.
+It rained all day on Christmas Eve, and it was a fitting atmosphere for my spirits.
+Disaster three days ago, and the agony was worse, not easing with time passing.
+I tracked mud on mom’s carpet, and instead of the scolding I’d expected, she told me to go ahead, and she’d clean it up.

 “Six,” Larry’s voice boomed over the crowd.
 He was almost halfway through the countdown to the zero seconds, and the celebration promised to be a blow-out.

-Six days ago, Christmas arrived with my moping in my room, and my mother prodding me like a teenager wanting to sleep late on a school day.
+Six days ago, Christmas arrived with me moping in my room and my mother prodding me like a kid wanting to sleep late on a school day.
 I didn’t care about sleeping.
-Christmas, and I was miserable and wanted no company and no conversation on this morning.
+Christmas, and I was miserable and didn’t desire company or conversation on this morning.
 With considerable prodding and “Oh, come on, you’ll have fun with us opening our stockings and gifts.
 Santa filled a stocking for you too, I believe.”

-I hated to admit, this was getting old, allowing her to do this to my feelings.
+I hated to admit it.
+The feeling was getting old, allowing her to do this to me.
 Mom spoke up, “Son, if that girl could know how you are hurting, would she be smiling?
 She sounds like she might be the type to do it.”